-May 26 and 27, 2023: Join us for the conference, Critical Encounters with Habermas' Legal Theory in Between Facts and Norms: Contributions to a Discourse Theory of Law and Democracy.
-The event is dedicated to re-examining the principal work on legal theory by the eminent German philosopher, Jürgen Habermas.
+May 26 and 27, 2023: The Baldy Center conference, Critical Encounters with Habermas' Legal Theory in Between Facts and Norms: Contributions to a Discourse Theory of Law and Democracy is dedicated to re-examining the principal work on legal theory by the eminent German philosopher, Jürgen Habermas.

 Conference participants will examine Habermas' conceptualization of the relationship between liberal-democratic legal theory and critical social theory, to ask whether Habermas had moved so far away, in Between Facts and Norms, from the early Frankfurt School and his own early work, that he was no longer able to grasp the contradictory dynamics and forms of domination specific to contemporary capitalist societies.